aaron9000/F/README.md

 #F

-##Functional programming utilities for Unity3D
+##Functional Programming Utilities for Unity3D
 F is a handful of utilties that make working with collections, objects, and dictionaries easier.
 Transform data in a declarative way and spend less time converting data between types.
 Write fewer loops and write more lambdas.
 F is inspired by `ramda.js`.

 ##Features